Los Niños Primero Staff

 Tameki McDowell, Teacher

-Tameki McDowell is a K-12 certified teacher in Georgia and has been teaching for the past six years.
+Tameki McDowell is a K-12 certified teacher in Georgia and has been teaching in Fulton County Schools since 2011.
 She earned her Masters of Education degree at Georgia State University where she studied in an accelerated program focusing on the needs of children in urban environments.

 Her passion for education drove her to leave a successful career in Accounting to pursue a dream of helping spark young learners' curiosity and encouraging in them a desire to learn more.

-She currently teaches fourth grade in Fulton County Schools and is excited about joining the Los Niños Primero family!
+She currently teaches fourth grade in Fulton County Schools and is excited about being a part of the Los Niños Primero family!

 Joan Silvestrini, Teacher

 As a teacher, it is her belief that you are able to make a positive impact on the life of a child through education.
-Education provides us with the necessary tools to become successful and prosperous human beings.
+Education provides us all with the necessary tools to become successful and prosperous human beings.
 Within a learning environment, students should constantly be encouraged to better themselves and to be open minded to different aspects of life.
-She believes that as teachers, it is their responsibility to ensure a nurturing classroom environment, so that students learn the importance of developing a positive attitude and respect for others.
+This will be her 2nd year working with LNP and Joan looks forward to working with our students and community!

 KATRINA VERDE, TEACHER